 Don't worry if you have a partner contract that requires higher coverage limits.
 You can customize other coverages on your policy, so you're only paying for what you need.

-You cyber cost is influenced by who has access to your systems and data.
-For example, hiring a third-party partner for IT or website maintenance might put your business at more risk than hiring an employee in-house.
+Your cyber cost is influenced by who has access to your systems and data.
+For example, hiring a third-party partner for IT or website maintenance might put your business at more risk than hiring an in-house employee.
 Additionally, limiting access to only the necessary employees, partners and customers can help minimize your cyber risk.

 Accountants, medical offices and IT companies are some of the many professions known for collecting and storing large amounts of data.
 These types of professions typically pay more for cyber insurance because it usually costs more to recover from a cyber incident involving large amounts of sensitive information.

-Expect your cyber insurance cost to be more if you've had a cyber claim in the recent past.
-A business with past claims is considered to have a higher risk of a future breach than a business without a previous claim.
+Expect your cyber insurance cost to be higher if you've had a cyber claim in the recent past.
+A business with past claims is considered to have a greater risk of a future breach than a business without a previous claim.

 Why buy cyber insurance?